 A cat who eats a type of mushroom that is non-toxic is still likely to experience gastrointestinal upset.
 However, toxic mushrooms can cause cats to experience life-threatening physical reactions, such as seizures and organ failure.

 Oh shiitake mushrooms, my cat ate a mushroom!
 What do I do?

-The next step is to observe your cat and monitor their physical state.
+The next step is to observe your cat and monitor its physical state.
 If you observe your cat exhibiting any of the following symptoms, veterinary care is urgently needed: